 The Combat Sports Commission is pleased to announce that Antoni Grover has been permanently appointed as Executive Officer.

-Forms and fees for contestants, matchmakers, promoters, trainers and others involved in combat sports.
+Factsheets, forms and fees for contestants and industry participants involved in combat sports.

 Suspensions and disciplinary actions issued by a medical practitioner or actioned by the Commission.